acttos/CommonUtilities/README.md

 ## 2. Use CUtil without CocoaPods:

-If you don't use CocoaPods, which I strongly recommand you do, you can just copy all the file in GitHub to your frameworks group in your project, and in the header file import CUtil.h:
+If you don't use CocoaPods, which I strongly recommand you do, you can just copy all the files in GitHub to your frameworks group in your project, and in the class file import CUtil.h:

 ```
 #import <CUtil/CUtil.h>